Are you self employed or an employee?

 It is important that your status as a worker is correct and that you are taxed accordingly.

-You can check your status in the Code of practice for determining employment or self-employment status of individuals.
+You can check your status in the Code of Practice on Determining Employment Status.

 If you are self-employed, you are responsible for the payment of your own tax and Pay Related Social Insurance (PRSI) and Universal Social Charge (USC).
 You will be engaged under a relevant contract.